Gerd Semmer: Biography

 As a pioneer of the German peace marches ("Ostermarsch"), he contributed essential ideas and songs.
 His last, the evening song at Easter, is "in use" to this day.
 In memory of "the father of the new German chanson", the literary magazine Kürbiskern dedicated the special edition Songbook to him in 1968 with many of his songs, including all the Easter March songs - some of them set to music by Dieter Süverkrüp - and with poems, protest songs and chansons by Franz Josef Degenhardt, Erich Fried, Fasia Jansen, Rolf Schwendter, Hannes Stütz, Dieter Süverkrüp and others.

+Semmer draws on the traditions of Heinrich Heine, Kurt Tucholsky, and Bertolt Brecht, updating them for the specific situation of the Federal Republic in the 1950s and 60s.
+His work paved the way for various functional/operative forms of literature (operative Literaturformen) that emerged in the literary scene during the 1960s.